tobimaya7-gif/Hosptial-EHR-Implementation-/README.md

-# Hosptial-EHR-Implementation-
+# Hospital-EHR-Implementation-
-Implementation Specialist: The hospital wants to replace its paper charts with Epic
+Implementation Specialist: The hospital wants to replace its paper charts with CareSync

 #Overview
 This repository documents a simulated implementation of an Electronic Health Record (EHR) system at Sunrise Community Hospital.